cameras/camerasIR/README.md

 ## Newport
 Only one model covers required ranges: **LBP4** beam profiler.
 Manufacturer declares that camera covers 350-1310 & 1550nm range.
-It is a CCD camera with an additional conversion coating (phosphorous?) sensible at 1550nm+/-50nm.
+It is a CCD camera with an additional conversion coating (conversion phosphor?) sensible at 1550nm+/-50nm.

 ## DataRay
-Dataray cameras are available at three ranges: standard (350-1150nm), -1310 model (350-1350nm) and -NIR model (1480-1680nm).
+Dataray cameras are available at three ranges: standard (350-1150nm), -1310 model (350-1350nm) and -NIR model (1480-1680nm uses covnersion phosphor).
 Study this models: WinCamD-UCD12-NIR, WinCamD-UCD23-NIR, WinCamD-UHR-NIR, TaperCamD-UCD12-NIR, TaperCamD20-15-UCD23-NIR

 ## EdmundOptics
 Edmund has two approaches for desired range.
-- Using a standard VIS CCD camera, Edmund sells an High REsolution 1550nm converter (**NT56-764**), it is a phosphorous layer
+- Using a standard VIS CCD camera, Edmund sells an High REsolution 1550nm converter (**NT56-764**), it is a NIS-to-visible conversion phosphor layer
 - An specific camera for 1550nm only.

 ## Spiricom
-Spiricom sells model **SP-1550M**, for 1550nm only (phosphorous layer).
+Spiricom sells model **SP-1550M**, for 1550nm only (phosphor layer).

 ## ElectroPhysics
 - **IRE-320S** for 800-2500nm range, with digital output